 Otherwise, the Preferred Responder List field within the SBPParameters parameter of an MLMESBP.response primitive shall be set to 0.

 If the Preferred Responder List field within the SBPParameters parameter of the MLME-SBP.response primitive is set to 0, neither the SensingResponderAddresses nor the SensingResponderIDs parameters shall be included in the primitive.
 If the Preferred Responder List field within the SBPParameters parameter of the MLME-SBP.response primitive is set to 1, both SensingResponderAddresses and SensingResponderIDs parameters shall be included in the primitive.

-In this case, the Number of Preferred Responders field shall be equal to the number of MAC addresses within the SensingResponderAddresses parameter and the number of AID/USIDs within the SensingResponderIDs parameter.
+If the Mandatory Preferred Responder field within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is equal to 1, the MAC addresses within the SensingResponderAddresses parameter of an MLME-SBP.response primitive shall be same with the MAC addresses within the SensingResponderAddresses parameter of corresponding MLME-SBP.indication primitive.
+In this case, the Number of Preferred Responders field shall be equal to the number of MAC addresses within the SensingResponderAddresses paratmeter and the number of AID/USIDs within the SensingResponderIDs parameter of the MLME-SBP.response primitive.
+If the Mandatory Preferred Responder field within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is equal to 0, the MAC addresses within the SensingResponderAddresses parameter of an MLME-SBP.response primitive shall be a subset of the MAC addresses within the SensingResponderAddresses parameter of corresponding MLME-SBP.indication primitive.
+In this case, the Number of Preferred Responders field shall be equal to the number of MAC addresses within the SensingResponderAddresses paratmeter within the MLME-SBP.response primitive.

 If the StatusCode parameter within the MLME-SBP.response primitive is set to SUCCESS, the Number of Sensing Responders field within the SBPParameters parameter shall be equal to the number of sensing responders used in the sensing procedure used by the SBP responder to satisfy the SBP request.
+If the Mandatory Preferred Responder field within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is equal to 1, the Number of Sensing Responders field within the SBPParameters parameter of an MLME-SBP.response primitive shall be equal to the number of MAC addresses within the SensingResponderAddresses paratmeter and the number of AID/USIDs within the SensingResponderIDs parameter the MLME-SBP.response primitive.
+If the Mandatory Preferred Responder field within the SBPParameters parameter of the corresponding MLME-SBP.indication primitive is equal to 0, the Number of Sensing Responders field within the SBPParameters parameter of an MLME-SBP.response primitive shall be equal to the number of AID/USIDs within the SensingResponderIDs parameter the MLME-SBP.response primitive.

 If the StatusCode parameter within the MLME-SBP.response primitive is set to REJECTED_WITH_SUGGESTED_

 CHANGES, the Number of Sensing Responders field within the SBPParameters parameter should indicate a suggested number of sensing responders.
+In this case, the Preferred Responder List field may set to 1 and SensingResponderAddresses parameter may be included in the MLME-SBP.response primitive.
+When present, the MAC addresses within the SensingResponderAddresses parameter of an MLME-SBP.response primitive shall be a subset of the MAC addresses within the SensingResponderAddresses parameter of corresponding MLME-SBP.indication primitive.

 Instructions to the editor: please make the following changes to paragraphs from P157L11 to P157L40 in the subclause 11.55.2.2 Setup exchange in D1.1 as shown below: